ruthvikasalgare-crypto/serverless-certification-approval-system/README.md

 ## Skills Demonstrated
 AWS | Serverless | Lambda | Step Functions | Automation | Cloud Architecture

-# Serverless Certification Approval System

-This guide walks you through manually deploying the resources in the AWS Console.

-> **Note:** For a deep dive into the code, architecture, and Step Functions logic, please see [EXPLANATION.md](EXPLANATION.md).

-## Prerequisites
-- An active AWS Account.
-- Access to the AWS Console.

 ## Step 1: Create DynamoDB Table